devhawala/dwarf/readme.md

 - raw format for 3.5" floppies as created by the original emulator on PCs

-The term "legacy floppy" means that the image was created from a floppy disk written by a 8010 (8" floppy) or a 6085 (5.25" floppy) workstation with a Pilot based OS XDE (4.0 or later) or ViewPoint (1.0 or later).
+The term "legacy floppy" means that the image was created from a floppy disk written by a 8010 (8" floppy) or a 6085 (5.25" floppy) workstation with a Pilot based OS like XDE (4.0 or later) or ViewPoint (1.0 or later).
 Legacy floppy images are mounted in R/O mode, as changes cannot be written back into the original format (IMD or DMK).
 The disk content of the legacy floppy image is implanted in a template 3.5" image based on the XDE sector layout.
 This allows to read the legacy floppy content.